 The Adviser uses a team of portfolio managers, investment strategists and other investment specialists in managing the Fund.
 This team approach brings together many disciplines and leverages the Adviser's extensive resources.

-Peter Hubbard, Vice President of the Trust, oversees all research, portfolio management and trading operations of the Fund.
-In this capacity, Mr. Hubbard oversees a team of portfolio managers (collectively with Mr. Hubbard, the "Portfolio Managers") who are jointly and primarily responsible for the day-to-day management of the Fund.
-In managing the Fund, Mr.
+In this regard, Peter Hubbard, Michael Jeanette, Pratik Doshi and Tony Seisser (the "Portfolio Managers") are jointly and primarily responsible for the day-to-day management of the Fund.